-Kate Bowen G'16 will enter her second season as the Diane L. Potter '57 Head Softball Coach at Springfield College during the 2017-18 academic year.
-In addition to her role at the helm of the Springfield College softball program, Bowen will also serve as an Assistant Professor of Physical Education at the College.
+Kate Bowen G'16 recently completed her second season as the Diane L. Potter '57 Head Softball Coach at Springfield College following the 2017-18 academic year.
+In addition to her role at the helm of the Springfield College softball program, Bowen also serves as an Assistant Professor of Physical Education at the College.

-In 2017, Bowen led the Pride to an overall record of 32-11.
+In 2017, Bowen led the Pride to an overall record of 32-11 in her first season as a collegiate head coach.
 Springfield College's 32 wins in 2017 marked the third most in program history, as Bowen was recognized as the Eastern Collegiate Athletic Conference (ECAC) Division III New England Coach of the Year and the New England Women's and Men's Athletic Conference (NEWMAC) Coach of the Year at season's end.
-Prior to this past season, Bowen served as a Graduate Assistant Coach with the Pride from 2014-2016.
+Prior to the 2017 season, Bowen served as a Graduate Assistant Coach with the Pride from 2014-2016.

-In addition to claiming NEWMAC Softball Coach of the Year honors in 2017, Bowen helped Kirsten Drobiak '18 earn NEWMAC Softball Athlete of the Year recognition, Talia Loda '18 pick up NEWMAC Softball Pitcher of the Year honors, and four All-Conference student-athletes, including Drobiak, Loda, Carianna Gasdia and Allie Wheeler.
+In addition to claiming ECAC Division III New England and NEWMAC Softball Coach of the Year honors in 2017, Bowen helped Drobiak earn NEWMAC Softball Athlete of the Year recognition, Loda pick up NEWMAC Softball Pitcher of the Year honors, and four All-Conference student-athletes, including Drobiak, Loda, Gasdia and Allie Wheeler.
 The Pride also had three NFCA First-Team All-Region honorees for the first time since 2011.